shardeum/json-rpc-server/README.md

 ![banner](./img/banner.png)

 ## Overview
-The Shardeum Server is a lightweight server providing a JSON-RPC interface for interacting with the Shardeum blockchain network.
+The Shardeum JSON-RPC Server is a lightweight server providing a JSON-RPC interface for interacting with the Shardeum blockchain network.
 It allows developers to post requests to the Shardeum chain, obtain information and perform multiple other operations using JSON-RPC over HTTP.
-Additionally, the server provides a REST API for debugging and monitoring purposes.
+Additionally, the server provides REST APIs for debugging and monitoring purposes.

 ## What's Inside
-The Shardeum Server exposes the following services:
+The Shardeum JSON-RPC Server exposes the following services:
 - [JSON-RPC API](docs/jsonrpc-api.md).: A lightweight server providing a JSON-RPC interface for interacting with the Shardeum blockchain network.
-- [REST API](docs/rest-api.md): A REST API for debugging and monitoring purposes.
+- [REST API](docs/rest-api.md): REST APIs for debugging and monitoring purposes.

 The full specification for the APIs is available in the [docs](docs) folder.